cernanalysispreservation/cap-client/docs/chapters/files.md

 ## Files

-The `files` command group allows the user to manage files attached to their analyses, as well as upload local files and attach them to an analysis.
+The `files` command group allows users to manage files attached to their analyses and upload local files and attach them to analysis.
+The supported commands are the following:

 ```
 **[terminal]